-Do not repeatedly press the eject button to eject a CD after you have tried to push it in manually.
+Do not repeatedly press the button to eject a CD after you have tried to push it in manually.
 The player's 25-second eject timer resets at each press of eject, causing the player not to eject the CD until the 25-second time period has elapsed.

-- Turn this knob to go to the next or previous track. - (Reverse): Press and hold this button to reverse within the current track. - > (Fast Forward): Press and hold this button to fast forward through the current track.
+(Tune): Turn to go to the next or previous track.

+(Reverse): Press and hold to reverse within the current track.

+(Fast Forward): Press and hold to fast forward through the current track.

+RDM (Random): Press to hear the tracks in random, rather than sequential, order.
+RANDOM DISC PLAY displays.

-RDM (Random): Press this button to hear the tracks in random, rather than sequential order, on one CD or all of the loaded CDs.
+RDM (Random) (Radio with Six-Disc CD Player): Press to hear the tracks in random, rather than sequential order, on one CD or all of the loaded CDs.
 To use random, do one of the following:

-- To play the tracks on the CD you are listening to in random order, press and release this button until RANDOM DISC PLAY appears on the display. - To play the tracks on all of the CDs that are loaded in random order, press and release this button until RANDOM ALL DISCS appears on the display.
+- To play the tracks on the CD you are listening to in random order, press and release until RANDOM DISC PLAY displays.
+Once all tracks on this disc have played, RANDOM DISC PLAY will repeat. - To play the tracks on all of the CDs that are loaded in random order, press and release until RANDOM ALL DISCS displays.

-To turn off random play, press and release the RDM button until RANDOM OFF appears on the display.
+To turn off random play, press and release the RDM button until RANDOM OFF displays.